sankara1993/sankara1993.github.io/_posts/2025-03-10-leading-with-purpose.md

 - **Concrete**: You can see it.
 You can measure it.
 (Like disinfecting a side rail.)
 - **Efficacious**: The behavior reliably gets the result.
-- **Malleable**: People can change it — and you can influence that change.
+- **Malleable**: People can change it and you can influence that change.

 **Real-World Example: Vietnam's Malnutrition Breakthrough.** By studying outlier families whose kids were thriving, researchers discovered tiny behavior differences (like adding shrimp to rice) that made all the difference.
 That's HLB gold.

 ### 📣 Deploy Influence (The Smart Way)

-Now that you know what to change — how do you actually get people to do it?
+Now that you know what to change: how do you actually get people to do it?

 Leaders often default to: